 The budget process in the organization has a cyclical nature, equal to the time interval on which budgeting is carried out and for which the budget is developed.
 This interval is called the budget period.

-- Budget execution and current adjustment of indicators;
+- Project budget execution and current adjustment of indicators.

 - Current and final variance analysis.

-- Submission of a report on the implementation of the budget and analysis of the achievement of the goals of the organization during the reporting period
+- Submission of a report on the implementation of the budget and analysis of the achievement of the organization’s goals during the reporting period.

 - Development of recommendations for adjusting the budget of the current period and developing future periods.